-- Chekhov's Gun: Tintin and Captain Haddock spotted a magpie in the front yard of Marlinspike very early on in the book.
-Later in the story, Bianca Castafiore's titular emerald was stolen.
-It turns out the thief was the magpie.
+- Chekhov's Gun: Tintin and Captain Haddock spot a magpie in the front yard of Marlinspike very early on in the book.
+Later in the story, Bianca Castafiore's titular emerald is stolen.
+It turns out the thief is the magpie.

 - Crooked Contractor: Criminally Lazy variation.
-Mr. Bolt takes several weeks to get around to fixing Captain Haddock's steps.
-The lingering damaged steps cause one serious accident and several minor ones.
+Mr. Bolt takes several weeks to get around to fixing Captain Haddock's broken step, which causes one serious accident and several minor ones.
 Bolt isn't motivated by financial needs, but by sheer apathy.
 He can't be too busy because he finds time to join his friends in the drunken marching band, and at one point can be seen reading in the background while his wife claims he is not at home.

 - The End: The last panel of the story has Bianca's pet parrot, Iago, saying, "Blistering barnacles, that's the end!"